oslabs-beta/GraphQL-Gate/README.md

 ## <a name="response"></a> Response

-1. Blocked Requests: blocked requests recieve a response with,
+1. <b>Blocked Requests</b>: blocked requests recieve a response with,

-   -  status of `429` for ` Too Many Requests`
+   -  status of `429` for `Too Many Requests`
    -  `Retry-After` header with a value of the time to wait in seconds before the request would be approved (`Infinity` if the complexity is greater than rate-limiting capacity).
-   -  A JSON response with the `tokens` available, `complexity` of the query, `depth` of the query, `success` of the query set to `false`, and the `timestamp` of the request in ms
+   -  A JSON response with the `tokens` available, `complexity` of the query, `depth` of the query, `success` of the query set to `false`, and the UNIX `timestamp` of the request

-2. Successful Requests: successful request are passed onto the next function in the middleware chain with the following properties saved to `res.locals`
+2. <b>Successful Requests</b>: successful requests are passed onto the next function in the middleware chain with the following properties saved to `res.locals`

 ```javascript
 {